rladigital/rla-static-site/src/pages/news/perks-a-year-of-points-and-prizes.md

 ---
 A year ago this month, RLA gave birth to something pretty unique in the automotive market.

-PERKS was born to Trade Team, PSA Groups Trade Parts Programme.
+PERKS was born to Trade Team, PSA Group's Trade Parts Programme.
 The first car manufacturer trade rewards scheme was launched to encourage independent garages to buy more and more often. .
 Quite simply for every pound they spend they earn a point, which can be redeemed at Amazon.co.uk or with Snap-On tools.
-In addition we run weekly and monthly competitions for great prizes including the to win a weekend stay at Dracula’s castle in Transylvania, Drive a Supercar, and receive a bundle of the latest gadgets - Trade Team’s customers love it.
+In addition we run weekly and monthly competitions for great prizes including the chance to win a weekend stay at Dracula’s castle in Transylvania, Drive a Supercar, and receive a bundle of the latest gadgets - Trade Team’s customers love it.

 <iframe src="https://player.vimeo.com/video/246992866?title=0&byline=0&portrait=0" width="800" height="450" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>